avelaga/pebble/README.md

 ## Vercel deploy hook

 Set `VERCEL_DEPLOY_HOOK` as a Worker secret to trigger a Vercel rebuild whenever a post is published.
-Useful for statically generated frontends.
+This makes Pebble work seamlessly as a content source for statically generated frontends - publish a post, your site rebuilds automatically.

 ---

-last updated 2.28.26
+## Notes

+Pebble is intentionally single-editor.
+If you need multi-author support, fork it.

+JWT tokens are stored in localStorage.
+This is a deliberate trade-off: httpOnly cookies don't work cleanly cross-origin between Vercel and Cloudflare, and for a personal CMS the attack surface is minimal.

+Pebble runs on Cloudflare and Vercel free tiers, which are subject to change.
+Current limits are well above what any blog will realistically hit.